Maclean Imap

 History

 Work started in 1999.
 The first product built using the Engine was released in February 2001.
 The Engine was offered as an OEM product starting in 2002.
-Thus it has had well over five years in which to become a truly mature piece of software.
+Thus it has had over 15 years in which to become a truly mature piece of software.
 We continue to find bugs but, except for some in new additions, they are very minor.

 Limitations